quentinjamet/quentinjamet.github.io/_posts/2016-07-21-sobums-accepted.md

 Over the next 4 years, the project will fund :

  - a research engineeer at LOCEAN (Paris) for 18 months.
- - a research engineer at LSCE (Sac) for 36 months.
+ - a research engineer at LSCE (Saclay) for 36 months.
- - a postdoc at LGGE for 24 months.
+ - a postdoc at LGGE (Grenoble) for 24 months.
- - a postdoc at LOCEAN for 24 months
+ - a postdoc at LOCEAN (Paris) for 24 months

 Do not hesitate to contact me for more information about these future positions.